neurodivergent-survival-guide/neurodivergent-survival-guide/README.md

 └── assets/             # Stylesheets and scripts
 ```

-## Contributing
+## User Feedback

-This resource prioritizes lived neurodivergent experience and clinical accuracy.
-New content should follow established content standards and technical implementation guidelines.
+Users can request new struggle pages or suggest additional coping strategies through feedback channels.
+The resource prioritizes lived neurodivergent experience and clinical accuracy when evaluating suggestions.

+**What we're looking for:**
+- Requests for missing struggles or scenarios
+- Additional coping strategies that have worked for you
+- Corrections or clarifications for existing content
+- Accessibility improvements or usability feedback

 ## Content Framework